Why we don't use micas

-While micas and oxides do occur naturally in the earth, the levels of toxic metals are so high they are not safe for use!
+While micas do occur naturally in the earth, the levels of toxic metals are so high they are not safe for use!

 Some mica colorants begin with naturally mined mica, but the beautiful colors you see in cosmetics and soaps are created by coating the mica with oxide colorants or FD&C lab colors.